 As indicated in the introduction, the aim of FASTCAR is to enable the exploration of the conformational degrees of freedom along a given reaction path calculation.
-It relies mostly on the use of two previously developed tools: CREST7 and SpyRMSD,8 interfaced with a DFT code (here Gaussian 16).10 CREST, developed by the group of S. Grimme, allows the sampling of conformers by the use of DFTB-based metadynamics calculations, either for energy minima (reagents or products) or for transition states (constrained searches).
-This potent tool proved extremely efficient in producing starting structures for further high-level (DFT) calculations, but in the course of our works we noticed it sometimes struggles to eliminate geometries that should be considered duplicates.
+It relies mostly on the use of two previously developed tools: CREST and SpyRMSD, interfaced with a DFT code (here Gaussian 16).
+CREST, developed by the group of S. Grimme, allows the sampling of conformers by the use of DFTB-based metadynamics calculations, either for energy minima (reagents or products) or for transition states (constrained searches).
+This potent tool proved extremely efficient in producing starting structures for further high-level

+(DFT) calculations (see for instance a the recent example in ref. ), but in the course of our works we noticed it sometimes struggles to eliminate geometries that should be considered duplicates.
 Two cases are generally encountered.
 In the first one, the proposed geometries are actual rotamers of the same conformer with energy and/or rotational constants too high to be considered by CREST as rotamers.
 This situation is frequently encountered with branched alkyl and phenyl groups; see for instance the case of a tert-butyl rotation on Figure 2.